Binary TreesBinary Trees36

 Edge Cases

-• Empty Grid: The output will be 0 because there are no islands.
+• Empty Grid: If the grid is empty, we return 0 since there are no islands.

-• Different but Same-Sized Islands: If two islands have different shapes (even if they have the same number of cells), they are considered distinct and counted separately.
+• Same Size but Different Shapes: If two islands have the same number of cells but different layouts, they are still considered distinct.

 Algorithm Steps